andymadrid/madrid/README.md

 Additional functionality has been added to the predictAge() function to now allow it to predict age from several array-based clocks, including Horvath's (original), Hannum's, Levine's (PhenoAge), Horvath's (Skin-Blood), Lin's, and DunedinPACE.
 Essentially, it takes a matrix of methylation values, formats them a bit, filters to only those CpGs on the arrays (27k, 450k, and EPICv1), adds CpG names from the arrays, then leans heavily on R packages wateRmelon and DunedinPACE to estimate age from all those clocks.
 So, even if your data isn't blood-based as the MADRID clock was developed for, you can still estiamte ages from sequencing-based data using these clocks.
 Pretty cool, right?

+## Imputation

+Your dataset may very well have some missing CpGs for either the sequencing-based clock and/or the array-based clocks, which is totally okay.
+It's to be expected, especially if sequencing depth was on the lower end.
+To get around this, an imputation step has been implemented in the predictAge() function which calls the mice() function to impute missing data, using a random forest method.
+In my testing I found that - at least for the sequencing-based clock - mice() run with random forest then averaged across imputed datasets yielded better estimates than, say, impute.knn() did, which is the method commonly used for most array-based clocks.
+An advanced user can feel free to edit the code as they see fit to change the imputation method.
+The currently employed method just happened to be the best that I found in my testing, but may not be robust enough for all datasets.

 ## Word of warning

 ### Blood samples